2crazyflowers/Clicky-Game/README.md

 1. Type `yarn start` end hit enter

+1. When you are ready to stop the app, in the command line hit `control C`

 ![Image of Command Line](./public/assets/images/readme_images/commandline.PNG)

 1. This is what you should see in your terminal after you hit enter so you know it is working correctly: